jmettraux/aachen/src/qad__spell_colours.md

 ### Copper **earth**

 Threads that are solidly tied together and may be used as supports or platforms.
+Sound waves are blocked / reverberated by copper threads.

 ### Gold **light**